-Article 87 of the Pelé Law protects the names and nicknames of athletes regardless of previous registration with the INPI.
-Individuals can also protect their brands through registration as trademarks with the INPI in exceptional cases, when a certain name has become relevant enough to identify certain products or services.
+Names and nicknames of athletes are protected by the Pelé Law (article 87) regardless of previous registration with the INPI.
+Individuals can also protect their brands through registration as trademarks with the INPI, when a certain name has become relevant enough to identify certain products or services.